robch/book-of-ai/docs/azure-ai-chat/azure-ai-chat-streaming-cs/sample-overview.md

         }
 ```

-**STEP 4**: For each non-empty update, accumulate the response, and invoke the callback for the update:
+**STEP 4**: For each non-empty update, accumulate the response, and invoke the callback for the update.

 ``` csharp title="AzureAIInferencingChatCompletionsStreamingClass.cs"
         if (string.IsNullOrEmpty(content)) continue;